-Year Ended Decemb ber 31, Six Months Ended June 30, 2019 2020 2020 2020 2021 (in thousands (in th housands) Adjusted EBITDA (1) \$ (1,317) \$ (15,430) \$ (6,284 ) \$ (5,774)
+Year Ended Dece Six Months Ended June 30,

+2019 2020 2020 2021

+(in thousand (in t housands)

+Adjusted EBITDA (1) \$ (1,317) \$ (15,430) \$ (6,284 1) \$ (5,774)

 (1) Adjusted EBITDA is a measure that is not calculated in accordance with generally accepted accounting principles in the United States, or GAAP.
 See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measure" for more information about adjusted EBITDA, including the limitations of such measure and a reconciliation of adjusted EBITDA to net loss, the most directly comparable GAAP financial measure.